FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 = Test-suite findings

-The test file is the right shape --- one file per R file, matching the conventions in `MEMORY.md` --- and T1--T4 are now fixed.
-This section records what changed and what was measured along the way; T5 is what is left.
+The test files are the right shape --- one per R file, matching the conventions in `MEMORY.md`, with the tree-level assertions in `test-postestimate_doTrees.R` and the node-level ones in `test-helper_doTrees.R`.
+This section records what changed and what was measured along the way.
+All five findings are closed; the remaining test work is #link(<mixed>)[section 5]'s 5.1--5.3 and 5.6.

 == T1.
 Snapshots were stale --- deleted and regenerated